National highways of India

 The National Highways Authority of India (NHAI) and the National Highways and Infrastructure Development Corporation Limited (NHIDCL) are the nodal agencies responsible for building, upgrading, and maintaining most of the National Highways network.
-It operates under the Ministry of Road Transport and Highways.
+Both operate under the Ministry of Road Transport and Highways.
 The National Highways Development Project (NHDP) is a major effort to expand and upgrade the network of highways.
 NHAI often uses a public–private partnership model for highway maintenance, and toll-collection.
-NHIDCL uses Engineering Procurement and Construction (EPC) model to build, develop and maintain strategic roads in International borders of the country.
+NHIDCL uses the Engineering, Procurement, and Construction (EPC) model to build, develop and maintain strategic roads in international borders of the country.

-In India, National Highways are at-grade roads, whereas Expressways are controlled-access highways where entrance and exit is controlled by the use ramps that are incorporated into the design of the expressway.
+In India, National Highways are at-grade roads, whereas expressways are controlled-access highways where entrance and exit is controlled by the use ramps that are incorporated into the design of the expressway.
 National Highways follows standards set by Indian Roads Congress and Bureau of Indian Standards.